 Transforming your body into the one you have always dreamt of isn’t easy.
 It can take years of hard work in the form of healthy eating and exercising.
 It’s also not a linear journey where everything happens steadily; you’ll likely meet obstacles and setbacks along the way.
 If you want to reach your goals, you need to stay motivated throughout this tough journey.

 But, how can you stay motivated in this journey?
-Well, I reached out to many fitness experts and asked them this: what’s your #1 tip for staying motivated on a long fitness journey?
-Twenty-four of them replied back and answered my question.
+Well, we reached out to many fitness experts and asked them this: what’s your #1 tip for staying motivated on a long fitness journey?
+Twenty-four of them replied back and answered our question.

 Having said that, let’s dive into their answers: